 In an online community, you can post a picture or video of yourself and share updates with people in your network whenever you choose.
 You are free to decide how much information you are comfortable sharing with others.
 Several sites offer privacy settings and tools, which let you control who can view your profile and what they can see or read.
 When creating a profile, learn about the privacy settings and options the site offers to understand how your information is used and how it can be accessed, so you will feel more comfortable when sharing your profile.

 Sharing stories with other people in an online community may help you learn about treatment options and other concerns, such as side effects.
-While sharing these experiences is helpful, keep in mind that only your doctor can give you the best advice for your type of cancer and situation, and that your experience with side effects may be different from others.
+While sharing these experiences is helpful, keep in mind that only your doctor can give you the best advice for your type of cancer and situation.
+And, remember that your experience with side effects may be different from others.

 If you have thought about joining an online community, here are a few options.